AaronGarman/AaronGarman/README.md

 [Repository Link](https://github.com/AaronGarman/COP4656-Final-Project)

-* Final Project for FSU Mobile Programming course
+* Final project for FSU Mobile Programming course
-* Users can deposit or withdraw money from their budget balance.
-This can be done manually or by SMS using a **broadcast receiver**
+* Users can deposit and withdraw from budget balance manually or by SMS using a **Broadcast Receiver**
-* User account information, deposits, and withdrawals are stored in **Firebase Database**
+* User account information, balance, deposits, and withdrawals are stored in **Firebase Database**
-* My contributions: Activities with user interface, List View, Broadcast Receiver
+* My contributions: Activities for user interface, List View, and Broadcast Receiver

 <br>